comet-ml/comet-examples/integrations/model-training/pytorch/pytorch-mnist/README.md

 ## Run the example

-This example is based on the tutorial from [Yunjey](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/01-basics/feedforward_neural_network/main.py) this code trains an RNN to detect hand writted digits from the MNIST dataset.
+This example is based on the tutorial from [Yunjey](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/01-basics/feedforward_neural_network/main.py).
+The code trains an RNN to detect hand-written digits from the MNIST dataset.

 ```bash